-Here are a set of deals you can copy and use in your online store along with the reasoning behind why they work with customers.
+Here are a set of deals you can copy and use in your online store and the reasoning behind why they work with customers.

-If you’re looking for “how” to implement them, our Advanced Coupons plugin for WooCommerce makes light work of all of these scenarios.
+If you’re looking for “how” to implement them, our Advanced Coupons plugin for WooCommerce does light work on all of these scenarios.

 1. Free Shipping on Orders Over $150 (auto-applied)